This post is part of our Autoimmune Health Journal series. The rest of the posts in this series include:

 I could care less about counting calories when I’m trying to determine if chia seeds are the culprit behind the eczema on my pinky finger.
 This is why I prefer to make my own health journal.

-(And if you want the same exact health journal template I use, you can download it from our members-only toolkit by subscribing below.
-It’s free!)
+(And if you want the same exact health journal template I use, you can grab it by clicking the button below!)

 But, I know making your own isn’t always ideal – it’s inconvenient, and when your brain is foggy, the task of creating a health journal is at the bottom of the list.

 So, here are some other options that may just do the trick depending on what you’re after.
 This list is a mix of physical health journals, health journal templates you can buy and print off, and health journal apps you can download on your phone.